zserlin/BURobotics_UWSim/README.md

 # BURobotics_UWSim

-This repo has 4 folders that go in four seperate folders in the ROS structure.
+This repo has 6 folders that go in six seperate folders in the ROS structure.
 _________________________________________________________________________________
 The NEXXUS_ROV folder houses the URDF file for the ROV.
 It should be put in two places.
 The first is: